GuptaAkshat23/Python-practice-projects/README.md

-these projects are not completely made by me and these aso have some errors apologies for the inconvenience
+these projects are not completely made by me and these also have some errors apologies for the inconvenience